foleymic/AmpliPi/docs/QUICK_START.md

 We suggest making the speaker connections before connecting AmpliPi to power.
 Please check out the steps below for more information on how to install your AmpliPi unit.

 WARNING!!
-DO NOT CONNECT UNIT TO 230V MAINS WITHOUT FIRST SETTING INTERNAL MAINS POWER SWITCH see (#power).
+DO NOT CONNECT UNIT TO 230V MAINS WITHOUT FIRST SETTING INTERNAL MAINS POWER SWITCH see [Power](#power).

 ### Back Panel

 All of the connections will be made to the back panel.
 Here's a quick reference for each of the different connections:
-- **POWER**: 115V, or optionally 230V connection, 115/230 switch is set on internal power supply and marked on rear of unit, see[Power](#power)
+- **POWER**: 115V, or optionally 230V connection, 115/230 switch is set on internal power supply and marked on rear of unit, see [Power](#power)
 - **CONTROLLER**: Connections to the embedded Raspberry Pi Controller
   - **SERVICE**: USB mini connection for reimaging the Pi's EMMC
   - **USB**:  USB A ports for connecting peripherals such as additional storage devices